TexasLAN/texaslan.org/README.rst

 Updates
 ^^^^^^^
-The MAD server is configured with an ``updatelan`` command, which is an alias for the below.
+The LAN server is configured with an ``updatelan`` command, which is an alias for the below.
 ::
     # Update and use master ( not pull, to enforce using whatever is on master )
     git fetch